RSGInc/adbkat/README.md

 Before submitting a pull request, make sure that you...

 1. Write/edit documentation for all new/modified members that are exposed by a module.
-2. If any documentation was written/edited, run `npm run jsdoc` and inspect the new/modified portions for correctness.
+2. If any documentation was written/edited, run `npm run jsdoc` to update the documentation in this README.md.
 3. Write unit tests for all new sufficiently significant functions.
 If a function has a name or is exposed by a module, then it is significant enough that it should be tested.
 4. Run all unit tests with `npm test` and correct all failures.
 5. Run ESLint with `npm run lint` and correct all warnings and errors.